 Various procedural rules are laid down in the Dutch General Act on Administrative Law.

 The ACM has published several merger control guidance documents, the most important being its Best Practices on Merger Control Cases (Spelregels bij concentratiezaken).
-In addition, the ACM issued Remedies Guidelines (Richtsnoeren Remedies) that are closely modelled on the European Commission’s Notice on Remedies (OJ 2008/C 267/1).
+In addition, the ACM issued Remedies Guidelines (Richtsnoeren Remedies 2007) that are closely modelled after the European Commission’s Notice on Remedies (OJ 2008/C 267/1).
 These guidelines address various procedural and material aspects of remedies.
 Lastly, although the ACM may deviate from its precedents, it often relies on own-decision precedents and, as such, market definitions used in other cases provide useful guidance as well.

 In a specific case, informal guidance from the ACM may be obtained by way of an informal written opinion (informele zienswijze) and/or in pre-notification meetings.
 An informal written opinion will generally be issued by the ACM if: